Tuesday, 18 July 2006

 Once under the bridge, we took a footpath up to the short strip of shops and cafés, and selected a bar on the shady side of the street for another round of coffees and a jug of water.

 Looming over the village on a crag was the château, and we thought we would go up and have a look before settling in at the camping ground.
-It was a long hot haul from the entrance gate to the vast grounds at the back of the château.
+It was a long, hot haul from the entrance gate to the vast grounds at the back of the château.
 Part of the grounds were given over to the annual garden festival, France’s answer to the Chelsea Garden show.

 We went through the impressive entrance with its drawbridge and gleaming conical towers, to a courtyard enclosed on three sides by the wings of the château, the open side dropping off dramatically to the Loire.
-The fourth wing had been removed in the eighteenth century to improve the view.
+The fourth side had been removed in the eighteenth century to improve the view.

 It was a beautiful palace, but had been hated by at least one of its owners in the sixteenth century, after a famous act of jealous revenge.

 The original château-fort was built in the tenth century, but burned to the ground in the fifteenth by order of the unpleasant Louis XI, to quell the rising power of the counts of Amboise.
-It was rebuilt in its present form by the same counts after a reconciliation with the king.
+It was then rebuilt in its present form by the same counts after a reconciliation with the king.

 The following century it was bought by Catherine de Medici, the wife of the recently deceased king Henri II, not because she wanted it, but so that she could force the king’s mistress, Diane de Poitiers, to take it in exchange for the château of Chenonceau.
-Diane had been given Chenonceau by the king and loved it dearly, but the hard-headed Catherine managed to dislodge her, taking it for herself.
+Diane had been given Chenonceau by the king and loved it dearly, but the hard-boiled Catherine managed to dislodge her, taking it for herself.

 To proceed from the airy courtyard to the interior of the castle, we found we would have to pay €13 each, and we felt we were running out of energy for such a thing.
 We needed to get back to the camping ground and find some shade.